davidlj95/website/README.md

 > [pre `npm` run scripts][npm-pre-post-scripts] left the `package.json` file quite cluttered.
 Also, won't work if
 > issuing `ng` commands.
 So decided to leave the task to update generated files to the developer.
 At some point a CI
 > check could be introduced to ensure generated files are up-to-date.
 Generated files are left in the repo because of
-> that reason (also so you can clone & run without issues).
+> that reason (and also so you can clone & run without issues).
 That metadata won't change often anyway.

 [angular-build-hooks-issue]: https://github.com/angular/angular-cli/issues/11787